AkhilRobert/sortsight/README.md

 # Sortsight

-A simple web application for visualizing various sorting algorithms.
-You can try it out [here](https://sortsight.onrender.com/)
+> A web application for visualizing various sorting algorithms

 ## Algorithms